-Consumer behaviour has achieved great importance in customer-oriented marketing planning and management.
-A marketing manager must understand the social and psychological determinants of consumer behaviour to enable him to plan his marketing strategy.
-As a matter of fact, consumer behaviour is dynamic.
+Consumer behavior has achieved great importance in customer-oriented marketing planning and management.
+A marketing manager must understand the social and psychological determinants of consumer behavior to enable him to plan his marketing strategy.
+As a matter of fact, consumer behavior is dynamic.

-Therefore, it is necessary to continue to study, analysis and understood it and monitor this understanding for the marketing management so that the effective decisions can be taken in respect of production, pricing, channels of distribution etc.
+Therefore, it is necessary to continue to study, analyze, and understand it and monitor this understanding for marketing management so that effective decisions can be taken with respect to production, pricing, channels of distribution, etc.

-Modern marketing is customer oriented.
-Therefore, the study of customer behaviour is vital in framing production policies, price policies, decisions regarding channels of distribution and above all decisions regarding sales promotion.
+Modern marketing is customer-oriented.
+Therefore, the study of customer behavior is vital in framing production policies, price policies, decisions regarding channels of distribution, and above all decisions regarding sales promotion.

-The Importance of consumer behaviour can be studied with the help of their following points:
+The Importance of consumer behavior can be studied with the help of the following points:

 1. To Operationalize the Marketing Concept

-In its fullest sense, the Marketing concept is a philosophy of business which states that the satisfaction of the consumers is the economic and Social justification for a firms existence.
+In its fullest sense, the marketing concept is a philosophy of business that states that the satisfaction of the consumers is the economic and social justification for a firm’s existence.

-In order to operate consumer-oriented marketing, it is relevant and important to understand consumer behaviour to identify their needs, desires and expectations.
+To operate consumer-oriented marketing, it is relevant and important to understand consumer behavior to identify their needs, desires, and expectations.

 2. Production Policies

-If it is known that it is the packing which attracts the buyer than the producer will pay special attention to the packing of his products.
+If it is known that it is the packing that attracts the buyer then the producer will pay special attention to the packing of his products.

-Thus, consumer behaviour helps a great deal in formulating production policies.
+Thus, consumer behavior helps a great deal in formulating production policies.

 3. Shorter Product Life Cycle

-Because of the fast pace of new products, introduction the lifespan of much existing product has become shorter.
+Because of the fast pace of new products, introduction the lifespan of many existing products has become shorter.

-Faced with the much shorter Product life cycle, companies need a constant in the introduction of new product ideas to satisfy the names of their target markets.
+Faced with the much shorter Product life cycle, companies need a constant introduction of new product ideas to satisfy the names of their target markets.